polski.directory

 Intermediate

-• Literally "to play like a cat with a mouse."
-Describes toying with someone — deliberately prolonging their suffering or uncertainty instead of finishing things …
+• Literally "to play like a cat with a mouse," this idiom describes deliberately toying with someone who is in a weaker position — drawing out their suffering or …

 Beginner

-• Literally "to play like a cat with a little mouse."
-Describes someone who toys with another person — teasing, tormenting, or stringing them along before …
+• Literally "to play like a cat with a mouse."
+It describes a situation where someone with power deliberately prolongs or toys with a weaker person or opponent …

 Beginner